IlanaFeldman/ST558-Project-2/world.md

 corresponding lines are flattened while other mean ratios of LDA topics vary across time when their lines are fluctuating.
-The patterns observed in the “popular” group may not reflect on the same trend in the “unpopular” group for articles in the socmed channel.
+The patterns observed in the “popular” group may not reflect on the same trend in the “unpopular” group for articles in the world channel.

 ``` r
 l.plot1 <- edadata %>% group_by(day.week, class.shares) %>%